hoelzl/trivial_python_project/README.md

 - Configure pytest to run the project tests and doctests
 - Configure tox to test the projects with several Python versions
 - Configure bumpversion to manage project versions

-By default, the generated project uses conda to create virtual environments for tox, but that can easily be changed in `tox.ini`.

 Bumpversion is configured to *not* commit the updated files.
 This is the safer option but slightly inconvenient.
 To enable automatic commits, change